OnlyBelter/onlybelter.github.io/_pages/about.md

 I am one of the main contributors of the machine-learning-based prediction algorithm for the last article.

 In my spare time, I like reading, watching movies and jogging.
 I also enjoy photography.

+[//]: # (I am currently a Ph.D. student in the Department of Physics at Hong Kong Baptist University under the mentorship of Dr. Liang Tian.
+My primary focus lies in developing novel methodologies and tools to analyze multi-omics data, with a particular emphasis on addressing pivotal questions within the domain of tumor biology.)

+[//]: # (Prior to commencing my Ph.D. studies, I served as a Research Assistant at the Shenzhen Institute of Synthetic Biology, where I had the invaluable opportunity to delve into the intricacies of the tumor microenvironment under the guidance of Dr. Xuefei Li.
+Additionally, I gained research experience as a Research Assistant at ZhuLab within the Interdisciplinary Research Center on Biology and Chemistry at Shanghai Jiao Tong University from 2016 to 2019.)

+[//]: # (I earned my Bachelor's degree &#40;BEng&#41; in Bioengineering from Xi’an Polytechnic University, and subsequently pursued my Master's degree &#40;MEng&#41; in computer science from Shanghai Jiao Tong University under the supervision of Prof. Hai Zhao.)

+[//]: # (Outside of research, I enjoy reading, watching movies, jogging, and photography.)